ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ### `RankNTypes` and lack of contravariance

-The main disadvantage of making "quick look impredicativity" official as described in the [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0) is that it collides with *contravariance of function types*.
+The main backwards-incompatible change of the "quick look impredicativity" rules described in the [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0) is the loss of *contravariance of function types*.
 That is, it no longer holds that:

 `(Int -> Int) -> R is a subtype of (forall a. a -> a) -> R`

+We need to have this restriction in place because we rely on invariance of type constructors to perform well-behaved guesses.
+If we want to have contravariance of function types, we have to remove that position from the set of places from which "quick look" can infer.
+In turn, that means that inferring the right instantiation for function combinators such as `($) :: (a -> b) -> a -> b` or `(.) :: (b -> c) -> (a -> b) -> a -> c` becomes impossible since all types are under the function type constructor.

-The problem is of technical nature, but without this restriction we would not be able to infer impredicative instantiations of functions like `($)`. **This restriction affects not only users of `ImpredicativeTypes`, but also users of `RankNTypes`, effectively making this proposal not 100% backwards compatible.**
+The proposal is to remove contravariance of function types **altogether** from the compiler, not only when `ImpredicativeTypes` is enabled (there are other alternatives, as discussed below). **As a result, this proposal affects not only users of `ImpredicativeTypes`, but also users of `RankNTypes`, effectively making this proposal not 100% backwards compatible.**

 Note anyway that the support for contravariance in GHC is really fragile.
 Take for example the functions `choose :: forall a. (a -> Bool) -> (a -> Bool) -> Bool`, `f :: (Bool -> Bool) -> Bool` and `g :: (forall a. a -> a) -> Bool`.
 In theory we can accept the expressions `choose f g` and `choose g f` if we instantiate `a` with `(forall a. a -> a)`.
 Here is an excerpt of a GHCi session which shows that the one of the expressions is accepted and the other is not: